 Most of the suppliers we deal with have a good middle quality construction.
-Sometimes, the tendon is a metal peg and then reinforced with a screw.
+Sometimes, the tenon is a metal peg and then reinforced with a screw.
 This is a good general middle-of-line quality constructed item.
-Sometimes, the item is full machine-cut mortise and tendon.
+Sometimes, the item is full machine-cut mortise and tenon.

 I know most people expect to visit a website and read glowing stories of quality and craftsmanship…..but I simply believe in telling it like it is.